Rath2601/core_java/README.md

 ## **ENUM**:

-1.Constants defined this way make the code more readable, allow for compile-time checking, document the list of accepted values upfront, and avoid unexpected behavior due to invalid values being passed in.
+1. Constants defined this way make the code more readable, allow for compile-time checking, document the list of accepted values upfront, and avoid unexpected behavior due to invalid values being passed in.
-2.Can only implements interface & its method should be overridden by each ENUM CONSTANTS, Can't extends any class 3.Enum can be used in switch statements
+2. Can only implements interface & its method should be overridden by each ENUM CONSTANTS, Can't extends any class
+3. Enum can be used in switch statements
-4.Enum should initialize values using constructor and have getter method to retrieve specific field from the enum. (i.e Season.SPRING.getDesc();)
+4. Enum should initialize values using constructor and have getter method to retrieve specific field from the enum. (i.e Season.SPRING.getDesc();)
-5.enums are implicitly constants, and are seperated by "," and end with ";" and declared only in capitals
+5. enums are implicitly constants, and are seperated by "," and end with ";" and declared only in capitals

 ## **JAVA 8 FEATURES** :

 ## **Lambda Expressions** :

-1.Lambda expression can be achieved only with functional interface. (i.e interface with @FuntionalInterface annotation / one abstract method interface)
+1. Lambda expression can be achieved only with functional interface. (i.e interface with @FuntionalInterface annotation / one abstract method interface)
-2.FInterface f = () -> {"logic for that abstract method"};
+2. FInterface f = () -> {"logic for that abstract method"};
-3.Lambda expression can't be used for default/static method.
+3. Lambda expression can't be used for default/static method.
-4.The reference from lambda expression logic can be used to call default/static method.
+4. The reference from lambda expression logic can be used to call default/static method.

 ### **IMPORTANT FUNCTIONAL INTERFACE***: Predicate/Function/Consumer/Supplier/BinaryOperator/UnaryOperator/BiConsumer

 **Predicate**:

-1.boolean-valued function of one argument.
+1. boolean-valued function of one argument.
-2.methods - test, and, negate, or, isEqual, not (methods in Predicate)
+2. methods - test, and, negate, or, isEqual, not (methods in Predicate)

 test -> to check the output.
 or -> 1st one is true, doesn't check the second one.